swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 In this chapter, you will learn how to:

-1. Create a BentoML model artifact
-2. Containerize the model artifact with BentoML and Docker
-3. Test the containerized model artifact by serving it locally with Docker
-4. Create a container registry that will serve as your model registry
+1. Create a container registry that will serve as your model registry
-5. Publish the containerized model artifact Docker image to the container registry
+2. Publish the containerized model artifact Docker image to the container registry

 The following diagram illustrates control flow of the experiment at the end of this chapter: